 Sheriff Darrell W. Warren Jr. commands a progressive Sheriff’s Office, and leads over 100 deputies and civilian personnel across multiple office divisions, each tasked with specific missions and goals.
 As a full-service agency, the Sheriff’s Office is responsible for providing law enforcement services to over 38,000 citizens, with a jurisdictional boundary of 288 square miles.
 The Sheriff's Office also manages the 911 Center, which dispatches law enforcement, fire, and rescue services for the county.
 Sheriff Warren oversees the Gloucester County Jail, which houses an average daily population of around thirty inmates - the bulk of the County's inmates are held at the Northern Neck Regional Jail in Warsaw.
 Deputies also provide security for the County Courthouse, and our Civil Process Division serves several thousand civil papers annually.

 Sheriff Warren is a graduate of the 236th Session of the F.B.I.
 National Academy, a 2001 graduate of the Professional Executive Leadership School at the University of Richmond and he holds a degree in Administration of Justice.
-He serves on the Board of Directors for the Boys & Girls Club of Gloucester and is a member of the Abingdon Ruritan Club and Union Baptist Church.
+Locally, he serves on the Board of Directors for the Boys & Girls Club of Gloucester and is a member of the Abingdon Ruritan Club and Union Baptist Church.